Latest Blackstock PropCast episode digs into property finance & appetite for alternative lending

 Banks are still prepared to lend to the big, listed builders and developers but, with their new reduced risk appetite, are more reluctant to lend to small and medium-sized firms due to the perceived risk.

 “There were a lot of lessons for everyone to learn after [the financial crisis],” said Peter Cosmetatos, the CEO of Commercial Real Estate Finance Council Europe (CREFCE).
-He added that “property is highly cyclical, which means you need to be careful how you manage leverage as a borrower, and as a lender you need to be careful as to when you are lending during the cycle.
+He added that “property is highly cyclical, which mean you need to be careful how you manage leverage as a borrower and as a lender you need to be careful as to when you are lending during the cycle.
 During the last cycle everybody got this wrong.
 Lenders lent a great deal into the peak [of the cycle] and were left licking wounds and dealing with legacy books for many years after the peak.
 It wasn’t just lenders who went off the rails, regulators fell asleep at the wheel.”

 “Finance is a utility and we need to build houses in this country.
 There might be risk associated with development, but as long as the reward is appropriate it’s a good thing.
 Otherwise, we will not be able to address the acute shortage of housing,” said Parul Scampion, co-founder of Propio.